l2beat/native-rollups/src/introduction.md

 ## What are native rollups?

-A native rollup is a new type of EVM-based rollup that directly makes use of Ethereum's execution environment for their own state transitions, removing the need for complex and hard-to-maintain proof systems.
+A native rollup is a new type of EVM-based rollup that directly makes use of Ethereum's execution environment for its own state transitions, removing the need for complex and hard-to-maintain proof systems.

 ## Problem statement